Just-Moh-it/Pckd/README.md

 - Fast, Reliable and Secure 🔐
 - Secret Storage 👮 and handling using 💻 environment variables
 - Built on Modern and Well-used Technologies like React, Graphql & NodeJS
+- Use your own DBMS 🥳.
+Pckd is compatible with MySQL, PostgreSQL, MongoDB and [many more](https://www.prisma.io/docs/reference/database-reference/supported-databases)

 This project was created to be the most powerful URL shortenter for the public, so no wonder it's so feature-rich